15jcalvo/web-sprint-challenge-advanced-react/README.md

   A stateful component uses stateful logic, meaning it functions based on data stored in a state, whereas a functional component functions based on props passed into it.

 2. When does a componentWillMount function be called?
-What about a          componentWillUpdate? componentWillMount is called when a component first renders(mounted). componentWillUpdate is called when a component is rerendered(remounted).
+What about a          componentWillUpdate? componentWillMount is called when a component first renders(mounted). componentWillUpdate is called when a component is rerendered(updated).

 3. Define stateful logic.
   Stateful logic is logic that operates with on based on data stored in a state.